by Carolyn Thomas ♥ @HeartSisters

 You know when something is just not right.

-Seek immediate medical care if you experience troubling symptoms that feel unusual for you, especially if they persist over time or get worse.
+Seek immediate medical care if you experience troubling symptoms that do not feel “normal” for you, especially if they persist over time or get worse.

 Call 911 if you believe that serious symptoms might be heart-related.